 BIFMA is the Business and Institutional Furniture Manufacturer's Association.
 The mission of this nonprofit organization is to create voluntary standards that promote safe working environments.
 Since its inception, BIFMA has become the industry leader in developing standards that ensure product performance and buyer confidence.
 Products with BIFMA recognition have clout because they tend to offer outstanding:

 Where does the “ANSI” part come in?
 BIFMA operates under the auspices of ANSI, the American National Standards Institute.
-This organization designs standards that enhance the quality of American life and foster competition among American manufacturers.
+This organization develops standards that enhance the quality of American life and foster competition among American manufacturers.
 There are over 1,200 ANSI standards in place to protect consumers, employees, and business owners.
-The highest-quality office furniture products are tested by independent laboratories around the world -- all to ANSI/BIFMA performance standards.
+The highest-quality office furniture products are tested by independent laboratories around the world - all to ANSI/BIFMA performance standards.

 An ergonomic office chair, for example, will be evaluated on: